-It is no secret, the thing that makes venison chili special is the ground venison.
+The secret ingredient that makes venison chili special is the ground venison of course.
 For venison, like beef, the ideal chili grind is coarse because it lends a better texture to the final chili.
 This differs from the grind used for venison burgers, for example, which is typically double ground using a finer plate.
 Simply ask your deer processor to run a few pounds of your venison for chili and he will know what to do.

 Otherwise, if you grind your own meat, run some venison and pork fat through your coarsest grinding plate (8mm plate is great) in one pass then gently mix together.
 This will make phenomenal venison chili.
 I like an 80/20 blend of meat and fat because the fat will really carry a lot of the flavor of the seasonings.